-Millersville University School of Social Work’s Learning Institute is dedicated to investigating global social issues.
-The Learning Institute provides a platform from which experts share their knowledge and offer training for agents of social change.
-Each year, The Learning Institute hosts events that center on a particular theme reflected in the Learning Institute’s literature, roster of speakers, and annual conference.
+In collaboration with various Departments and Offices at Millersville University, The Learning Institute provides a platform from which experts from various disciplines share their knowledge and offer training for agents of social change.
+Each year, The Learning Institute hosts events that center on examining social, economic, and environmental injustices and human rights violations with intentional dialogue on ways to foster positive social change.